November 2015 Paris attacks: Search for accomplices

 Police described Salah, a 26-year-old Belgian citizen, as dangerous, and warned the public not to approach him.
 He was arrested on 18 March 2016 during an anti-terrorist raid in the Molenbeek area of Brussels (see below).
 His brother, Brahim, died in the attacks.
 Another brother, Mohamed, was detained on 14 November in the Molenbeek area of Brussels and released after several hours of questioning.
 Mohamed said he did not suspect his siblings of planning anything.

 On 14 November, a car was stopped at the Belgium-France border and its three occupants were questioned then released.
 Three more people were arrested in Molenbeek.
 Links to the attacks were investigated in an arrest in Germany on 5 November, when police stopped a 51-year-old man from Montenegro and found automatic handguns, hand grenades and explosives in his car.

 On 15-16 November, French tactical police units raided over 200 locations in France, arresting 23 people and seizing weapons.
 Another 104 people were placed under house arrest.

 On 17 November, police followed a female cousin of the attacker and ringleader, Abdelhamid Abaaoud, to a block of flats in Saint-Denis where they saw Abaaoud with her.
-The next day, police raided a flat in Saint-Denis, and Abaaoud was killed in the ensuing gunfight, which lasted several hours.
+The next day, police raided the flat in Saint-Denis, and Abaaoud was killed in the ensuing gunfight, which lasted several hours.
 Chakib Akrouh, one of the perpetrators of the restaurant shootings, also died during the raid after detonating an explosive vest.
 Eight suspected militants were arrested at or near the flat.